jameshughes89/cs101/site/topics/car-rental/car-rental.rst

 =======================

 * There is no single correct way to write programs, but there are some strategies
-* For now I recomment a bottom up, incremental approach
+* For now I recommend a bottom up, incremental approach

     # Start with an empty function and have it return some arbitrary constant value (e.g., ``0``)
     # Run the function and verify that it does what you expect